Eulo, Queensland: Facilities

-Eulo has one pub and a small general store as well as Outback Petrol.
-The general store and fuel bowsers were destroyed by fire on 25 July 2011.
-They have since been rebuilt.
+Eulo has one public hotel and a small general store as well as fuel service station.
+The general store and fuel bowsers were destroyed by fire on 25 July 2011, but since rebuilt.

+Immediately south of the town is the 2000 m earthen runway airport (ICAO code YEUO).
+In 2023, the airstrip became the first Queensland town to test runway emergency lanterns that could be used by the Royal Flying Doctor Service for night-time call-outs.